-- The aggregate volume of Class I and Class II liquids in an individual fire area not in safety cans exceeds 10 gallons. - The aggregate volume of Class I and Class II liquids in an individual fire area in safety cans exceeds 25 gallons. - o The aggregate volume of Class IIIA liquids exceeds 60 gallons. - The aggregate volume of Class IIIB liquids exceeds 220 gallons.
-This applies only to mechanical areas containing hydraulic oils, lubricating oils, etc. - When a cabinet is provided, it shall be used for the storage of all flammable and combustible materials not in immediate use. - Flammable Material Storage Cabinets must be: - o UL/FM approved and marked in conspicuous lettering:
+- The aggregate volume of Class I and Class II liquids in an individual fire area not in safety cans exceeds 10 gallons (40 L). - The aggregate volume of Class I and Class II liquids in an individual fire area in safety cans exceeds 25 gallons (95 L). - The aggregate volume of Class IIIA liquids exceeds 60 gallons (227 L). - The aggregate volume of Class IIIB liquids exceeds 220 gallons (833 L).
+This applies only to mechanical areas containing hydraulic oils, lubricating oils, etc. - When a cabinet is provided, it shall be used for the storage of all flammable and combustible materials not in immediate use. - Flammable Material Storage Cabinets must be: - UL/FM approved and marked in conspicuous lettering: